kumahq/kuma-website/app/docs/dev/policies/meshaccesslog.md

 #### File

-A file backend will stream logs to a text file.
+A file backend streams logs to a text file.
 You can configure a file backend with a path:

 ```yaml